 8+ – You can’t stand the anxiety of not understanding something!
 Jumping to ask questions!

-Analysts require a knack of problem solving.
+Analysts require a knack for problem-solving.
 Most of the problems businesses would face would be unique to them and it would take a smart solver to solve them.
 Solutions, which work for one Organization may not work for another – you need to be some one who quickly develops deep understanding of a problem and then come out with innovative ways to solve these problems

 3 – You don’t mind thinking about solving problems – but you struggle.